Skip to content

 A tuple containing three elements:

-1. forecasting_splits: list[DataSplitterForecastingGroup]
+1. forecasting_splits: list[DataSplitterForecastingGroup] or None

-List of generated forecasting split groups.
+List of generated forecasting split groups, or None if no forecasting splitter is set.

-2. events_splits: list[DataSplitterEventsGroup]
+2. events_splits: list[DataSplitterEventsGroup] or None

 3. reference_dates: pd.DataFrame